 Our Organ – OPUS 1144

 Our Organ has a rich history in Lake Geneva, originally gifted to the church on June 12, 1883 by Mrs. George Mary Delafield Sturges.
 It has provided music at many Sunday services, weddings, recitals, funerals, and concerts over the past 135 years.
 In 2014, it was determined that our organ needed restoration and its 50-year-checkup – the last refurbishment being in 1969.
-Holy Communion is a small church but managed to raise over $20,000 in 2014; but the renovation was budgeted at over $67,000.
-Since then, Holy Communion has held several concerts, fundraisers, and even a 50/50 raffle to reach the goal.
+Holy Communion is a small church but over five years managed to raise the $60,000 needed to have the organ restored.
+The final push involved several concerts, fundraisers, and even a 50/50 raffle to reach the goal.
 In January 2019, the organ builder dismantled the organ and moved it to their facility in Champaign, Illinois.
 The renovation was more extensive than planned and took four with re-installation in early June 2019.

 A little more history: The organ in the Church of the Holy Communion is a two manual and pedal, mechanical action organ with 11 ranks.
 It was installed in 1883, as the Opus 1144 of the Boston, Massachusetts firm of Hook & Hastings.
 The cost to completely replace it with an all-new instrument of similar size would be $500,000.
 But replacing this organ with a similar instrument could be three times that amount.

-Replacement of the wood wind reservoir which serves as a pressurized chamber storing air to be distributed to the seven windchests that in turn feed the pipes.
-As it stands currently, the organ is not able to have all the pipes play at the same time (during low humidity months) when the wooden windchest is not in its fullest.form.
+Replacement of the wooden wind reservoir which serves as a pressurized chamber storing air to be distributed to the seven windchests that in turn feed the pipes.
+The organ was not able to have all the stops pulled to play at the same time, it can certainly do that now!

-Removal, restoration and reinstallation of the great manual windchest.
-This windchest has a crack in it, likely caused by low humidity conditions within the organ.
+The great manual windchest (wooden) had a crack in it, likely caused by low humidity.
 It is directly connected to the pipes themselves.
 This defect caused ciphers, or unwanted sounds.
 The windchest was removed, restored and reinstalled.

 Cleaning of pipework and fitting of necessary slide tuners and regulating rings.
-Much of the organ’s moving parts are wood tie-rods resting on leather bushings and connected to leather valves.
+Much of the organ’s moving parts are wood and metal tie-rods resting on leather bushings and connected to leather valves.
 The leather had dried out over the years and has now been replaced.
-Some of the larger pipes will not hold a tuning because of these needs and the organ requires repeated tuning, especially before major events.
+Some of the larger pipes would not hold a tuning because of this the organ required repeated tuning, especially before major events.

 Holy Communion’s organ is a classic that has been used for many organ recitals over its lifetime.
-Please help us keep this local treasure available for the musicians and concert goers of the future!
+We look forward to continuing to share this local treasure with musicians and concert goers of the future!

 Print form here and mail-in.